 Ensures good consumer experience

-Ecommerce consumers are, without it being obvious, the most critical users of API’s. you have added it to your stack for it desired purpose, but it is the interpretation of that application by your consumers which ultimately offers you the rewards for your initiative in the first place.
+Ecommerce consumers are, without it being obvious, the most critical users of API’s. you have added it to your stack for its desired purpose, but it is the interpretation of that application by your consumers which ultimately offers you the rewards for your initiative in the first place.
 Put simply, if they enjoy the feature if offers, they will come back more often.

 Reduces the risk of failure